Đuro Macut: 2026

+Opinion polling

+In May 2026, an Eurobarometer opinion poll was published in which 59% of respondents expressed disappointment with the work of the government.
+In the same poll, 49% of the respondents said that they had positive opinion about the government's response to the Russian invasion of Ukraine.
+A CRTA and Democracy Action Lab poll from June 2026 found that 41% of the respondents did not know who the prime minister of Serbia was.

 Political positions

+Foreign policy

+Macut and prime minister Keir Starmer in 2025.
+Macut supports strengthening relations with the United Kingdom.

+During his tenure as the prime minister of Serbia, Macut expressed support for continuing the accession of Serbia to the European Union.
+In November 2025, he said that Serbia is close to obtaining EU membership; he also described his government as pro-European.
+He supports strengthening relations with China, Israel, Palestine, Iran, Denmark, Switzerland, and the United Kingdom.

+Domestic issues

-During his tenure as prime minister of Serbia, Macut expressed support for continuing the accession of Serbia to the European Union.
-He also supports strengthening relations with China, Israel, and Denmark.
-In an interview with Russian state-owned news agency TASS, Macut said that "we cannot accept [the LGBT agenda] which is contrary to our traditional and Christian values" (ne možemo prihvatiti ono što je u suprotnosti sa našim tradicionalnim i hrišćanskim načelima).
+In an interview with the Russian state-owned news agency TASS, Macut said that "we cannot accept [the LGBT agenda] which is contrary to our traditional and Christian values" (ne možemo prihvatiti ono što je u suprotnosti sa našim tradicionalnim i hrišćanskim načelima).
 He also expressed interest in moving closer to BRICS and an opposition to sending weapons to Ukraine.
 Macut expressed support for cooperation with the International Monetary Fund.

+He also supports anti-corruption measures, as well as Serbia's transition towards a green economy and investment in environmental projects.
+As prime minister, he has said that Serbia's goal is to have half of its energy come from renewable sources by 2030.
+He supports the organisation of the Expo 2027 project.

 In late September 2025, Macut welcomed the return of general Nebojša Pavković to Serbia.
 His statement was criticised by the Youth Initiative for Human Rights non-governmental organisation because of Pavković's war crimes conviction.